Linaro/lava/doc/glossary.rst

     enabled.
 A device tag can only be created or assigned to a particular device by a lab admin.
 When requesting tags, remember to include a description of what the tagged device can provide to a Test Job.

+  PDU
+    Power Distribution Unit - a network-controlled set of relays which allow the power to the devices to be turned off and on remotely.
+    Certain PDUs are supported by ``lavapdu-daemon`` to be able to hard reset devices in LAVA.